Gym-Bros-Programs/banana-math/README.md

 ## How to build project?

-Have a look at the .env.sample file and fix
+Have a look at the .env.sample file and follow the steps in the link to create a .env.local

 Local compiling
 ```